matt-handy/TheAllCommander/README.md

 2) TheAllCommander is set up as a maven project, so a simple "mvn install -DskipTests" will build the project and resolve all dependencies in the the "target" folder.

 NOTE: If mvn is run to execute unit tests, both TheAllCommander and the sample HTTPS daemon will be started.
 The file located at test/test.properties contains configuration for test execution.
 If TheAllCommander is being tested on Linux, the areas highlighted in that file with Linux-variant commands must be switched to their Linux variant.
 By default, it will build on Windows without modification to this file.
+Running the tests will take several minutes.

+NOTE: The test sequence, when run on Windows, will validate that the expected browser cookie location is still legitimate.
+To do this, Firefox, Chrome, and Edge must be installed.
+If these browsers are not installed, skip test execution on Windows.

 3) execCentral.bat is a script which will launch TheAllCommander server using, by default, the configuration file config/test.properties.
 Please modify this configuration file with the desired configurations, or update the script to point to a custom configuration file.